Factbox: Condensate - a convenient yet explosive fossil fuel

 Operating in areas where condensate has escaped is dangerous for crew due to the danger of explosions, oxygen displacement and the threat of asphyxiating and anaesthetizing, which can occur within a few human breaths.

-Whether escaped condensate causes an oil spill or not depends on whether it has vaporised, burnt off, or escaped in liquid form.
+Whether escaped condensate causes an oil spill or not depends on whether it has vaporized, burnt off, or escaped in liquid form.

 When forming a spill, it is considered to be dangerous due to its toxicity and because it is difficult to contain and manage.
 However, it dissipates and breaks down more easily than heavier oils.